-- 7. The special symbol () is used for carriage return, new line, or line feed.
-In on-line operation, commands are always terminated by ().
-In batch operation, the user may omit it, but blanks are required to "fill out" the remainder of the 72-character record (characters after the 72nd are ignored).
-(The carriage return character is replaced by a new line character when debugging commands are interpreted.) - 8.
+- 7. The special symbol (1) is used for carriage return, new line, or line feed.
+In on-line operation, commands are always terminated by (1).
+In batch operation, the user may omit it, but blanks are required to "fill out" the remainder of the 72-character record (characters after the 72nd are ignored). - 8.
 Blanks are used for delimiting words and specifications.
 This does not imply that only blanks delimit words.
 Semicolons, commas, relational operators, plus or minus signs, slashes, and @ also delimit words and specifications.
-(The horizontal tab character is replaced by a blank when debugging commands are interpreted.)
+(The horizontal tab character is treated as a blank when debugging commands are interpreted.)